commitdev/zero/docs/technology-choices.md

 ## Technology Choices
 As we add features to Zero, we rely heavily on our years of experience with founding and growing startups, and judge tools and technologies based on the axes of:
 - Quality - Is it the best tool for the job?
 Will it allow a project to start small and scale big?
-- Ease of integration - Is it easy to set up automatically and in a way that is easy to understand and maintain for the developers and operators of the project?
+- Simplicity - Is it easy to set up automatically and in a way that is easy to understand and maintain for the developers and operators of the project?
 - Price - Ideally we look for open source tools, but there are some tools we integrate with that have a cost if we see it as providing enough value to justify that cost.
 In this case we will often try to also include an open source alternative.

 When there are multiple technologies that we consider to be front-runners, we try to add multiple options, along with documentation and use cases to describe in which situations each tool might be the right choice for a project.